Athens Charter

-The Athens Charter (Charte d'Athènes, Greek: Χάρτα των Αθηνών) was a 1933 document about urban planning published by the Swiss architect Le Corbusier.
-The work was based upon Le Corbusier’s Ville Radieuse (Radiant City) book of 1935 and urban studies undertaken by the Congrès International d'Architecture Moderne (CIAM) in the early 1930s.
+The Athens Charter (Charte d'Athènes, Greek: Χάρτα των Αθηνών) is a 1942 book about urban planning published by the Swiss architect Le Corbusier.
+The work was based upon Le Corbusier’s Ville Radieuse (Radiant City) book of 1933 and urban studies undertaken by the Congrès International d'Architecture Moderne (CIAM) in the early 1930s.

-The Charter got its name from location of the fourth CIAM conference in 1933, which, due to the deteriorating political situation in Russia, took place on the S.S.
+The Charter got its name from location of the fourth CIAM conference in 1933, which took place on the S.S.
 Patris bound for Athens from Marseille.
-This conference is documented in a film commissioned by Sigfried Giedion and made by his friend László Moholy-Nagy: "Architects' Congress."
+This conference is documented in Architects' Congress, a film commissioned by Sigfried Giedion and made by his friend László Moholy-Nagy.

 The Charter had a significant impact on urban planning after World War II.

 Background

 Although Le Corbusier had exhibited his ideas for the ideal city, the Ville Contemporaine in the 1920s, during the early 1930s, after contact with international planners he began work on the Ville Radieuse (Radiant City).
 In 1930 he had become an active member of the syndicalist movement and proposed the Ville Radieuse as a blueprint of social reform.

 Unlike the radial design of the Ville Contemporaine, the Ville Radieuse was a linear city based upon the abstract shape of the human body with head, spine, arms and legs.
 The design maintained the idea of high-rise housing blocks, free circulation and abundant green spaces proposed in his earlier work.
 Le Corbusier exhibited the first representations of his ideas at the third CIAM meeting in Brussels in 1930 and published a book of the same title as the city in 1935.